eh2890/dotfiles/README.md

 ## To Do When I Have Time

-- Create a bash script or something that can do the updating for me
 - Have some kind of error check so I don't accidentally overwrite with old settings